Alfinandika/SnowFlake/README.md

 </p>

 ## Description
 SnowFlake is an application  base, and still in development until today, which has a function to detect prostitution accounts in twitter for Indonesian accounts.
-At the begin of averi project, the objective is how to protect our next generation (children), our family, our closest people to following or followed by bad account or something that’s not good.
+At the begin of snowflake project, the objective is how to protect our next generation (children), our family, our closest people to following or followed by bad account or something that’s not good.